-Why: As Body Architects, we often work outdoor and urban in spaces environments, integrating body movement, dance, and choreography with architectural elements.
+Why: As Body Architects, we often work outdoor and urban spaces environments. integrating movement, dance, and choreography with architectural elements.
 This outdoor session allows participants to experience our approach firsthand.
-Documenting the session on film helps broaden the reach of our artistic expression and audience, showcasing work from both our movement and technological perspectives.
+Documenting the session on film helps broaden the reach of our artistic expression and audience, showcasing work from our movement technological and perspectives.

-🔘 espazoaberto
+© espazoaberto